chamerling/meetup-dashboard-openpaas/slides/index.md

 ### `categories`

-- An array of String.
-Categories are used in the store to filter and find widgets.
+- An array of String
+- Categories are used in the store to filter and find widgets.

 ---